Raqeeb27/MyResourceHub/hadoop_files/pig_installation_guide.md

 # Pig-0.17.0 Installation Guide

 ## Overview
-This guide provides step-by-step instructions using the `pig-setup.sh` script to automate the installation of Pig-0.17.0 on Ubuntu/Debian-based Linux distributions.
+This guide provides step-by-step instructions using the `pig-setup.sh` script to automate the installation of Pig-0.17.0 on a Arch, Fedora and Ubuntu/Debian-based Linux distributions.
 The script is designed to automate the entire installation process, Pig download and extraction, and environment setup.

 ## Prerequisites
 Before you begin, ensure that you have the following prerequisites:

-- Ubuntu or a Debian-based Linux distribution
+- Arch or Fedora or Ubuntu or a Debian-based Linux distribution
 - Stable Internet connection for downloading Pig-0.17.0
 - [Hadoop](https://hadoop.apache.org/) installed on your system and properly configured.
 Run `hadoop version` command in yor terminal to verify.
 You can follow [this](https://github.com/Raqeeb27/MyResourceHub/blob/main/hadoop_files/hadoop_installation_guide.md) guide for the setup.